-7.1.3.2.
+7.2.3.2.
 Population Trends

 Population is an indicator of local market size, growth trends and market potential.
 In 2019, the state of Illinois had an estimated population of 13.2 million.
 Figure 7.4 and Table 7.2 present historical and projected population growth in each IDOT region.
-Overall, the state of Illinois has grown at an average annual rate of 0.32 percent during the 20-year period, 1999 to 2019.
-During the same period, population in the entire U.S. grew much more rapidly at an average annual rate of 0.90% Population growth in Illinois is expected to increase at a slightly higher rate over the forecast period.
+Overall, the State of Illinois has grown at an average annual rate of 0.32 percent during the 20-year period 1999 to 2019.
+During the same period, population in the entire U.S. grew much more rapidly at an average annual rate of 0.90 percent.
+Population growth in Illinois is expected to increase at a slightly higher rate over the forecast period than in the prior 20 years in Illinois.

-Not all IDOT regions are growing at the same rate.
+Not all IDOT regions have or are expected to grow at the same rate.
 Region 2 was the fastest growing area during the last 20 years.
-Region 4 declined in population.
+Region 4 experienced a decline in population.
 Northern and northeast Illinois are projected to be the fastest growing areas (Regions 1 and 2) during the forecast period of 2019-2039.
 However, even in those regions, the U.S. is expected to grow in population at a rate double that of northern Illinois.
 At the end of the forecast period, total Illinois population is estimated at 14.2 million, up from 13.2 million in 2019.